ibm-cloud-docs/hardware-firewall-shared/faqs.md

 {: faq}
 {: support}

-For the list of IP addresses and IP ranges to allow through the firewall, go [here](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges){: new_window}.
+For the list of IP addresses and IP ranges to allow through the firewall, go [here](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges){: external}.

-## What VPN options are included with each Firewall product?
+## What VPN options are included with each firewall product?
+{: #faqs-VPN}
 {: faq}

 Not all firewalls offer VPN and not all VPN options are the same.
 The general options for VPN are: